| |

 The tool will do all the bookkeeping, tax, and VAT declarations.

 Not only freelancers can use Sorted, but also small business owners and people with a side income.
-Whether you are a full-time freelancer, business owner, or considering working on a side, this tool will be super helpful.
+Whether you are a full-time freelancer, business owner, or considering working on a side, this tool will be helpful.

 All necessary features are available at zero monthly costs.
-Thousands of freelancers already happily use Sorted, read reviews here
+Thousands of freelancers already happily use Sorted; read reviews here

 Kontist app